 drone image of the Kalikow Learning Center

-UMF students can complete up to 15 credits (5 classes) at UMF to be used towards the required 30 SART credits at UMA.
-The other 15 credits (5 classes) must be taken at UMA to make you eligible to receive the UMA Substance Abuse Rehabilitation Technician Certificate.
-The chart below lists the UMF courses accepted by UMA for the certificate as well as all of ten of the UMA courses in the program.
+UMF students can complete up to 15 credits (5 classes) at Farmington to be used towards the required 30 Substance Abuse Rehabilitation Technician credits at UMA.
+The other 15 credits (5 classes) must be taken at UMA to make you eligible for the UMA Substance Abuse Rehabilitation Technician Certificate.

 Upon completion of UMA’s Substance Abuse Rehabilitation Technician requirements, you’ll be eligible to apply for the UMA Substance Abuse Rehabilitation Technician Certificate.
 Once you receive your certificate you can then apply for the Certified Alcohol and Drug Counselor (CADC) license in Maine.